abacusmodeling/abacus-develop/docs/CONTRIBUTING.md

 ## Running unit tests

 1. Compiling ABACUS with unit tests.

     In order to run unit tests, ABACUS needs to be configured with `-D BUILD_TESTING=ON` flag.
 For example:

     ```bash
     cmake -B build -DBUILD_TESTING=ON
     ```

     then build ABACUS and unit testing with

     ```bash
     cmake --build build -j${number of processors}
     ```

     It is import to run the folloing command before running unit tests:

     ```bash
     cmake --install build
     ```

     to install mandatory supporting input files for unit tests.
     If you modified the unit tests to add new tests or learn how to write unit tests, it is convenient to run

     ```bash
     cmake --build build -j${number of processors} --target ${unit test name}
     ```

     to build a specific unit test.
 And please remember to run `cmake --install build` after building the unit test if the unit test requires supporting input files.

 2. Running unit tests

     The test cases are located in `build/source/${module_name}/test` directory.
 Note that there are other directory names for unit tests, for example, `test_parallel` for running parallel unit tests, `test_pw` for running unit tests only used in plane wave basis calculation.

     You can run a single test in the specific directory.
 For example, run

-    ```
+    ```bash
     ./cell_unitcell_test
     ```

     under the directory of `build/source/module_cell/test` to run the test `cell_unitcell_test`.
     However, it is more convenient to run unit tests with `ctest` command under the `build` directory.
 You can check all unit tests by

     ```bash
     ctest -N
     ```

     The results will be shown as

-    ```
+    ```text
     Test project /root/abacus/build
     Test   #1: integrated_test
     Test   #2: Container_UTs